kecosz/rELA/README.md

 # rELA
-An R package for energy landscape analysis
+An R package for energy landscape analysis.
+The latest version is 0.42.
+Thanks to Dr. Raphael M. Kronberg for his suggestion about using shorter strings for indicating stable states.

 ### To run it on MAC OS Ventura 13